-One person calls out a stacking orientation while the others stack accordingly (for example: flat, on edge, upright angled).
+One person calls out a stacking orientation while all the other students stack accordingly (for example: flat, on edge, upright angled).

 KEVAtalk

 One person describes precise positioning and all others try to build the identical sculpture without seeing the master.